Capgras delusion: Causes

-It is generally agreed that the Capgras delusion has a complex and organic basis caused by structural damage to organs and can be better understood by examining neuroanatomical damage associated with the syndrome.
+It is generally agreed that the Capgras delusion has a complex and organic basis and can be better understood by examining neuroanatomical damage associated with the syndrome.

 In one of the first papers to consider the cerebral basis of the Capgras delusion, Alexander, Stuss and Benson pointed out in 1979 that the disorder might be related to a combination of frontal lobe damage causing problems with familiarity and right hemisphere damage causing problems with visual recognition.

 Further clues to the possible causes of the Capgras delusion were suggested by the study of brain-injured patients who had developed prosopagnosia.
 In this condition, patients are unable to recognize faces consciously, despite being able to recognize other types of visual objects.
 However, a 1984 study by Bauer showed that even though conscious face recognition was impaired, patients with the condition showed autonomic arousal (measured by a galvanic skin response measure) to familiar faces, suggesting there are two pathways to face recognition—one conscious and one unconscious.

 In a 1990 paper published in the British Journal of Psychiatry, psychologists Hadyn Ellis and Andy Young hypothesized that patients with Capgras delusion may have a "mirror image" or double dissociation of prosopagnosia, in that their conscious ability to recognize faces was intact, but they might have damage to the system which produces the automatic emotional arousal to familiar faces.
 This might lead to the experience of recognizing someone while feeling something was not "quite right" about them.
 In 1997, Ellis and his colleagues published a study of five patients with Capgras delusion (all diagnosed with schizophrenia) and confirmed that although they could consciously recognize the faces, they did not show the normal automatic emotional arousal response.
 The same low level of autonomic response was shown in the presence of strangers.
 Young (2008) has theorized that this means that patients with the disease experience a "loss" of familiarity, not a "lack" of it.
 Further evidence for this explanation comes from other studies measuring galvanic skin responses (GSR) to faces.
 A patient with Capgras delusion showed reduced GSRs to faces in spite of normal face recognition.
 This theory for the causes of Capgras delusion was summarised in Trends in Cognitive Sciences in 2001.